webmasterkai/wayoffthegrid/docs/procedures/6-arrival.md

 ## Anchoring

-* Windlass & Winch circuit must be on.
-The physical "Emergency Off Windlass Switch" on the anchor locker bulkhead must be on.
+* The "Windlass & Winch" circuit must be on.
+It will come on with the "Ignition".
+There is also push button in the cockpit.
-* There is a beeping piezo buzzer/alarm that will sound from the anchor locker if battery voltage is low.
+* There is a physical "Emergency Off Windlass Switch" on the anchor locker bulkhead that must be ON.
+It is there as a way to manually disable the windlass.
-* If supply voltage is below 24v for over 90 seconds the power will turn off.
-The engine must be turned on to continue.
+* There is a beeping piezo buzzer/alarm that will sound from within the anchor locker if the battery voltage is too low.
+If supply voltage is below 24v for over 90 seconds the power to the windlass will be interrupted.
+The batteries must be charged and increase in voltage before you are able to continue.
+Starting the engine and increasing the RPM will quickly charge the battery.
 * Remove hook/clip from chain.
 * Plug in chain counter and remote into receptacle near base of stanchon on port side foredeck.
-* Test buttons with a quick push down/up.
+* Test foot push buttons on the foredeck with a quick push/release down/up.
+The red button is down and the black button is up.
-* Check tides for depth at low.
+* Check chart or calculate tides depth at low.
 Minimum 2.4m (8ft) at low when no swell/wake/waves.
-* Lower chain.
-Mark waypoint where anchor is dropped.
+* Mark waypoint on MFD when anchor is starting to be dropped.
+* Lower anchor until it hits the seabed.
+The chain tension will reduce slightly and the windlass speed will  change.
+Confirm the sonar depth reading with the amount of chain you think is out.
-* Chain is marked every 7-8m (~25 ft).
+* The chain is marked every 7-8m (~25 ft).
 Let out around 4-7x depth at high tide.
-* A single nylon snubber line is attached with two rolling hitches to the chain and cleat off.
+* Typically a single nylon snubber line is attached with two rolling hitches to the chain.
+It runs through a bronze low friction ring that hangs at the tip of the bowsprit on the port side.
+Then over the port anchor roller and finally made fast with a cleat hitch to one of the cleats.
+The line should be run to the outboard side of the cleat before making a turn forward.
-* Add slack to chain
+* Once secure lower an additional 1-3m of chain.
 * Slowly increase engine RPM to 2000 in reverse gear to back down on the anchor.
 Making sure it is set.
 * Swim ladder down if anyone is swimming.
 * Hoist anchor ball, plug in light into socket within starboard locker at base of mast.